Learning Partial Equivariances from Data: Introduction

 \section{Introduction}

-The translation equivariance of Convolutional Neural Networks (CNNs) \citep{lecun1998gradient} has proven to be an important inductive bias for good generalization on vision tasks.
-This is achieved by restricting learned representations to respect the translation symmetry observed in visual data, such that if an input is translated, its feature representation is also translated, but not modified in any other way.
-Group equivariant Convolutional Neural Networks (G-CNNs) \citep{cohen2016group} extend equivariance to other symmetry groups.
-Analogously, they restrict the learned representations to respect the symmetries in the group considered such that if an input is transformed by an element in the group, e.g., a rotation, its feature representation is also transformed, e.g., rotated, but not modified.
+The translation equivariance of Convolutional Neural Networks (CNNs) \citep{lecun1998gradient} has proven an important inductive bias for good generalization on vision tasks.
+This is achieved by restricting learned features to respect the translation symmetry encountered in visual data, such that if an input is translated, its features are also translated, but not modified.
+Group equivariant CNNs (G-CNNs) \citep{cohen2016group} extend equivariance to other symmetry groups.
+Analogously, they restrict the learned features to respect the symmetries in the group considered such that if an input is transformed by an element in the group, e.g., a rotation, its features are also transformed, e.g., rotated, but not modified.

-However, the group to which G-CNNs are equivariant must be fixed prior to training, and imposing equivariance to a group larger than the symmetries present in the data leads to over-constraining and worse performance \citep{chen2020group}.
-The latter results from a difference in the distribution of the data, and the family of distributions the model can describe.
+Nevertheless, the group to which G-CNNs are equivariant must be fixed prior to training, and imposing equivariance to symmetries not present in the data leads to overly constrained models and worse performance \citep{chen2020group}.
+The latter comes from a difference in the data distribution, and the family of distributions the model can describe.
 Consequently, the group must be selected carefully, and it should correspond to the transformations that appear naturally in the data.

-Interestingly, the distribution of the data can frequently be better represented by a subset of the group than by the group itself, e.g., rotations in $[-90^{\circ}, 90^{\circ}]$.
-For instance, natural images are much more likely to show an elephant standing straight or slightly rotated than an elephant upside-down.
-In some cases, group transformations can even change the desired model response.
-A typical example is the classification of the numbers 6 and 9, whose defining factor is their pose.
-In both examples, the distribution of the data is better represented by a model that respects rotation equivariance \textit{partially}.
+Frequently, transformations appearing in data can be better represented by a subset of a group than by a group as a whole, e.g., rotations in $[-90^{\circ}, 90^{\circ}]$.
+For instance, natural images much more likely show an elephant standing straight or slightly rotated than an elephant upside-down.
+In some cases, group transformations even change the desired model response, e.g., in the classification of the digits 6 and 9.
+In both examples, the data distribution is better represented by a model that respects rotation equivariance \textit{partially}.
 That is, a model equivariant to some, but not all rotations.